-There's no doubt you’ve been stressed this year.
-Business owners, like you, deserve a break to kick back and relax this holiday season.
+Owning a business has been extra challenging the past year.
+You deserve a break to kick back and relax this holiday season.

 Owning a business can be all-consuming, commanding all your thoughts, feelings, and energy.
-Add a particularly stressful year into the mix and you’ve got the perfect recipe for burnout.
+Add a particularly stressful couple of years into the mix, and you’ve got the perfect recipe for burnout.
 One of the best ways to cope?
 Take a break.

 The holidays, especially the few days leading up to the New Year, are an opportune time to recharge your batteries and take care of that very special someone in your life (…we mean you!)